gnembon/fabric-carpet/docs/scarpet/api/Auxiliary.md

 </pre>

 ### `item_name_text(item )`
- returns the name of the item as a Text Value.
+ returns the name of the item as a Text Value. `item` should be a list of `[item_name, count, nbt]`, or just an item name.

 ### `display_title(players, type, text?, fadeInTicks?, stayTicks?, fadeOutTicks),`